Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Lower Bound

 where $\{e_{j}\}$ are the canonical basis of $\RR^{n+2}$.
-Additionally, if the seller steps into state $x_{h+1}$, the sum of agents' utilities will be the largest.
-We can also obtain the following statements about problem $\theta_{0}$ directly,
+Additionally, if the seller transitions to state $x_{h+1}$, the sum of agents' utilities will be the largest.
+We can also obtain the following results about problem $\theta_{0}$ directly,

+For the rest of this section, we slightly abuse the notation and drop the superscript from the Q-function, as the Q-functions of the different policies we consider are determined by the actions taken by these policies at the first step.

-The second problem, i.e., $\theta_{1}$, with the underlying MDP $M_{1}$ is nearly the same as $\theta_{0}$ but differs in reward functions at state $x_{i}$ for $i\in[n]$.
+The second problem, i.e., $\theta_{1}$, with the underlying MDP $\cM_{1}$ is nearly the same as $\theta_{0}$ but differs in reward functions at state $x_{i}$ for $i\in[n]$.
 Then, we define $\theta_{1}$ as

 Here we set $\delta\in(0,1/(2n-2))$.
 The problem $\theta_{1}$ shares the same feature maps $\phi$ and the transition parameters $\mu$ with problem $\theta_{0}$.
-The differences are the reward parameters.
-See figure \ref{figure_1} for an illustration.
-Similarly, we can obtain the following statements of problem $\theta_1$ directly,
+And the difference lies in the reward parameters.
+Please see figure \ref{figure_1} for an illustration.
+Then, we can obtain the following inequalities for problem $\theta_1$,